 Java network concurrency

-• A core can manage multiple threads at the same time
+• A core can manage multiple threads by switching between them.

 Java network concurrency